 Leica M9 vs Sony A77 II

 The Leica M9 and the Sony Alpha SLT-A77 II are two enthusiast cameras that were officially introduced, respectively, in September 2009 and May 2014.
-The M9 is a rangefinder-style mirrorless camera, while the A77 II is a DSLR.
+The M9 is a rangefinder-focusing mirrorless camera, while the A77 II is a DSLR.
 The cameras are based on a full frame (M9) and an APS-C (A77 II) sensor.
 The Leica has a resolution of 18.1 megapixels, whereas the Sony provides 24 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.